zfogg/raghavs-riddles/1/README.md

 ## The Riddle

-Find the median value of an unsorted list in O(N) time.
+Find the median value of an unsorted list in O(n) time.

 ## Build and Run